dreamweiver/ng-softnotify/README.md

 # Ng-SoftNotify

- Soft Notifications component developed using Angular 5.0 to show silent chat notification or alert notificataion to user on screen without disturbing the current operation on screen.
+ ng-softNotify is a generic notification component developed using Angular 8.0.
+The notifications can be a simple notification like an alert/warning/info or it may be something more intuitive like a chat notification.

 ### Live Example